Leo40Git/CaveSaveEdit/MCI.md

 - `String:ExeName`: The expected name of the mod executable, *without file extension*.
 - `Integer:ArmsImageYStart`: The starting Y position for weapon icons in the `ArmsImage` graphics file.
 If the mod is 1x res, multiply the position by 2 before writing it here. *This is optional, and defaults to 0 if not specified.*
 - `Integer:ArmsImageSize`: The size of the weapon icons in the `ArmsImage` graphics file.
 If the mod is 1x res, multiply the size by 2 before writing it here. *This is optional, and defaults to 32 if not specified.*
+- `Integer:GraphicsResolution`: Adds support for an `N`x resolution hack, `N` being any integer.
+Makes all graphics use the correct framerects. *This is optional, and defaults to 1 if not specified.*

 ## `Special` - Special support: